 Rubbish chute fires

-Faulty wiring or insulation is a common cause of fires.
-Households typically use multiple appliances, and over time wires can get damaged.
-To make matters worse, as the number of devices used per household rises, electrical outlets are having to work harder than ever, with multi-plugs getting overloaded.
+Faulty wiring or broken insulation is another common cause of fires.
+Households typically use multiple appliances, and their wires get damaged over time.
+As the number of devices used per household rises, electrical outlets have to work harder than ever, with multi-plugs getting overloaded.

 Other than inspecting your appliances and plugs, it is advisable to get a periodic inspection conducted on your internal wiring as well as built-in appliances, especially in older homes.
 Outdated wiring might have to be replaced to cope with the demands of newer appliances.